robenkleene/design-references/photoshop/tasks/photoshop-animated-gif.md

 2. `Window > Timeline` to preview the animated GIF
 3. `File > Export > Save for Web (Legacy)...` (`⇧⌥⌘S`) to export, make sure `GIF` is chosen as output format.
 You can also see the file size here.

+## Video Timeline

+- `Hamburger menu > Convert to Video Timeline` will convert it to a video, this is a one way operation

+## Timeline

+Keyboard shortcuts with the timeline focused.

+- `␣`: Play / pause

 ## Playback Speed

 To change the playback speed: